Christopher Paul George

-Christopher Paul George, called Chris George (born November 11, 1980, in the United States) is an American drug dealer and convicted felon.
+Christopher Paul George, called Chris George (born November 11, 1980, in the United States) is an American drug dealer.
 Together with his twin brother Jeffrey Frank George (Jeff George) and other parties involved, he ran several pill mills in Florida, which contributed to the opioid epidemic in the USA.
 George was sentenced to 17.5 years imprisonment in 2012 for these and other crimes.
 The media called him Pill Mill Kingpin, because he was the owner of the largest network of such clinics in Florida between February 2008 and March 2010.

 Origin, family, adolescence

 The twin brothers Chris and Jeff grew up as children of John George and his wife Denice Haggerty in Wellington, Florida, an area where the inhabitants are considered to be wealthy.
 The father had become rich in the construction sector.
 Their parents divorced in 1988.
 According to their father, Chris and Jeff were not particularly good students, but they acquired entrepreneurial attitudes in the parental home.

 Chris was first arrested at the age of 13.
 Further conflicts with the police followed due to illegal possession of alcohol, brawls, contraventions, obstruction of justice and theft.
 In 2003 he was arrested for ordering and accepting a package of anabolic steroids for his own use and for friends.
 Chris George was sentenced to eight months in prison, six of which he served in work furlough, mainly as an employee of his father's business.
 After being released from prison, he continued working in his father's construction company.
 Previously, Chris had studied business administration and construction management without earning a degree, spending two years at Palm Beach Community College and two years at Florida International University.